ninyx/NEAT_flappybirdAI/README.md

-# https---github.com-ninyx-NEAT_flappybirdAI.git
+# Building and Cracking the Flappy Bird Game with NEAT
 For this repository,
 - Recreating Flappy Bird using Pygame
-- Training an AI to play using NEAT
+- Cracking the game using NEAT

-This is based on a code along from TechwithTim.
+This is based on a code-along from TechwithTim.